merovex-archival/merovex.github.io/_posts/2014-06-21-june-a-naughty-boy.markdown

 categories:
 - Diary
 - Writing
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson's Progress in June is dismal."
+description: Ben Wilson's Progress in June is dismal.
 author: Ben Wilson
+tags:
+- Diary
+- Writing
 ---
 <!--Lead Paragraph-->
 So in the past I've been able to cite technical difficulties for why my production is down.
 I've throughly lost momentum, but I shall soldier on.